johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2014-01-24-integration-testing-with-entity.md

 ---
-title: "Integration Testing with Entity Framework and Snapshot Backups"
+title: 'Integration Testing with Entity Framework and Snapshot Backups'
 authors: johnnyreilly
 tags: [Database Snapshot Backups, Integration Testing, SQL Server]
 hide_table_of_contents: false
 ---

 I've written before about how unit testing [Entity Framework is a contentious and sometimes pointless activity](http://icanmakethiswork.blogspot.co.uk/2012/10/unit-testing-and-entity-framework-filth.html).
 The TL;DR is that LINQ-to-Objects != Linq-to-Entities and so if you want some useful tests around your data tier then integration tests that actually hit a database are what you want.

 However hitting an actual database is has serious implications.
 For a start you need a database server and you need a database.
 But the real issue lies around cleanup.
 When you write a test that amends data in the database you need the test to clean up after itself.
 If it doesn't then the next test that runs may trip over the amended data and that's your test pack instantly useless.

 What you want is a way to wipe the slate clean - to return the database back to the state that it was in before your test ran.
 Kind of like a database restore - except that would be slow.
-And this is where [SQL Server's snapshot backups](http://technet.microsoft.com/en-us/library/ms189548(v=sql.105).aspx) have got your back.
+And this is where [SQL Server's snapshot backups](<http://technet.microsoft.com/en-us/library/ms189548(v=sql.105).aspx>) have got your back.
 To quote MSDN:

-> *Snapshot backups have the following primary benefits:
+> \*Snapshot backups have the following primary benefits:
 >
 > - A backup can be created quickly, typically measured in seconds, with little or no effect on the server.
 > - A restore operation can be accomplished from a disk backup just as quickly.
 > - Backup to tape can be accomplished by another host without an effect on the production system.
 > - **A copy of a production database can be created instantly for reporting or testing.**
->
->
 >
 > *

 Just the ticket.